EXPLORE THIS STORY

 Domestic Hungarian issues are secondary

-Hungarian voters' voices entirely absent
+Hungarian voters' voices are entirely absent

 Discover how another country covers this same story.